vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Credits

-A HUGE `Thank You` is in order to:
+A HUGE **Thank You** is in order to:

-* [Portal Stack: Vagrant + VirtualBox + Ubuntu for linux development](http://portalstack.blogspot.com/2013/11/vagrant-virtualbox-ubuntu-for-linux.html) | By [Mike Kunze](https://github.com/mikekunze?tab=repositories) (for planting the seeds for this idea); and
+* [Portal Stack: Vagrant + VirtualBox + Ubuntu for linux development](http://portalstack.blogspot.com/2013/11/vagrant-virtualbox-ubuntu-for-linux.html) | By [Mike Kunze](https://github.com/mikekunze?tab=repositories) (for planting the seeds for this idea); _and_
-* The trailblazers at the uber-successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants), which &ndash; in addition to their great work &ndash; have created a roadmap for launching a local-development environment off the ground.
+* The trailblazers at the uber-successful [Varying Vagrant Vagrants](https://github.com/10up/varying-vagrant-vagrants), which &ndash; in addition to their great work &ndash; have created a roadmap for launching _any_ local-development environment off the ground.